 If you want to go to Higashiyama or Gion, such as Kiyomizudera temple, Yasaka Jinja shrine, Philosopher’s Walk, Hankyu Railway and Keihan Railway are more convenient than Japan Railway.
 If you want to go to Arashiayama, you can use Japan Railway.
 But Hankyu Railway is faster and cheaper.

-If you are looking for information about all trains in Kyoto, please refer the post, Guide to take trains in Kyoto.
-How to choose the best route by train to get the major spots?.
+If you are looking for information about all trains in Kyoto, please refer the post below:

 How to choose the lines and trains to Kobe from Osaka